 Information for international and domestic students coming to Halifax from outside Atlantic Canada

 Due to the COVID-19 pandemic, restrictions that limit travel to Canada and the Province of Nova Scotia are in place.
-Additionally, all travellers are required to self-isolate for 14 days upon arrival in Canada and must present a quarantine plan to Canada Border Services Agency.
+Additionally, all travellers are required to quarantine for 14 days upon arrival in Canada and must present a quarantine plan to Canada Border Services Agency.
 Failure to provide this quarantine plan at the border will result in being denied entry into the country or the province.
 And in certain situations, government authorities may also fine travelers for non-compliance.
-In addition to self-isolation, students entering Nova Scotia from outside Atlantic Canada must be tested for COVID-19 three times during their isolation.
-Learn more here.
-Failure to comply with these requirements may compromise the ability to attend and participate in SMU programs and activities and could affect the student’s ability to stay and study in Canada.

 All international students planning to travel to Canada must clearly understand Government of Canada and Government of Nova Scotia laws and regulations, which are subject to change, before making travel plans.
 Please consult government websites for the most up-to-date information.